chadac/golang/src/cmd/compile/abi-internal.md

 compatible with ABI0, but these differences should be easy to account for in the compiler.

-The assignment algorithm assigns zero-sized values to the stack (assignment step 2) in order to support ABI0-equivalence.
+The assignment algolangrithm assigns zero-sized values to the stack (assignment step 2) in order to support ABI0-equivalence.
 While these values take no space themselves, they do result in alignment padding on the stack in ABI0.